Modified Adjusted Gross Income (MAGI) - based institutional Apple Health

 - Your contact information and an AREP form or client release if the applicant wants the agency to be able to discuss the application with you.

 Note: By submitting the online application HCA can ensure that coverage is looked at for all household members and enables HCA to open continued coverage for the child at discharge.
-If the child is eligible for MAGI medicaid in the Washington Healthplanfinder, no additional information is needed.
+If the child is eligible for free Apple Health coverage in the Washington Healthplanfinder, no additional information is needed.

 If facilities receive a paper application (18-001), these should be imaged and emailed to K01App@hca.wa.gov.